syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfKanban/localization.md

 2. Right-click the **Resources** folder, click **Add**, and then click **NewFolder**, name the folder as **[language name].lproj**.

-For example, you will have to give name as **fr.lrpoj** for French culture.
+For example, you will have to give name as **fr.lproj** for French culture.

 3. Right-click the **[language name].lproj** folder, click **Add**, and then click **NewItem**.